 The Biocidal Products Regulation

-Biocidal products are necessary for the control of organisms that are harmful to human or animal health.
-They contribute to the hygiene of humans and animals and are used to control organisms that cause damage to natural or manufactured materials.
+These biocidal products are required to combat organisms that are harmful to human or animal health.
+They contribute to hygiene and are also used against organisms that damage natural or manufactured materials.

-The Biocidal Products Regulation also regulates the placing of treated articles on the market.
+The Biocidal Products Regulation also governs the placing on the market of treated articles.

 Approval of a biocidal agent